-This informed consent must satisfy certain requirements:
+This informed consent must meet a number of requirements:

-Checklist: informed consent for researchers
+Informed consent checklist for researchers

-Explain as clearly as possible:
+Describe your objective as clearly as possible: